By Staff Sergeant Allison D. Hill, 153rd Public Affairs DetachmentDecember 8, 2011

-KINGWOOD, W. Va. -- West Virginia Army National Guard Special Forces Soldiers from Charlie Company, 219th Special Forces Group, along with the 300th Military Intelligence Battalion, the 294th Quartermaster Company and the 5th Quartermaster Battalion from Germany taught the Malian Defense Forces (MDF) of the 33rd Parachute Infantry Regiment how to effectively conduct drop zone selection, request aerial resupplies along with different methods of dropping supplies via air transport in order to maximize joint stability and security efforts.
+KINGWOOD, West Virginia, (Dec 8, 2011) -- West Virginia Army National Guard Special Forces Soldiers from Charlie Company, 219th Special Forces Group, along with the 300th Military Intelligence Battalion, the 294th Quartermaster Company and the 5th Quartermaster Battalion from Germany taught the Malian Defense Forces, or MDF, of the 33rd Parachute Infantry Regiment, how to effectively conduct drop zone selection, request aerial resupplies along with different methods of dropping supplies via air transport in order to maximize joint stability and security efforts.

 "This training gives the Malians the ability to coordinate effectively and understand tactics the U.S. Army uses in order to provide a cohesive support system," Gillins said.

 Twenty-five U.S. and Malian Soldiers participated in an exercise to conduct aerial resupply drops during a five-day pathfinder familiarization course in Kingwood, W.V., which began Nov.
 17.

 Gillins and 14 other instructors familiarized Malian Defense Forces with U.S. military aerial drop techniques.
 The group also discussed comparable equipment and materials that Malian forces would be able to obtain in their country.
 Instructors used aerial shipping containers as well as supply delivery systems to provide both U.S. and MDF Soldiers insight as to what kind of equipment both organizations use.

 "Mali Defense Forces want to extend the arm of their logistical capability and be able to provide humanitarian assistance in the farthest regions of Mali," said Chief Warrant Officer Christopher Adkins-Castro of the 219th Special Forces.